 Though the fast-tracked shutdown ran in weeks 29-32, NNE began shutdown planning long before its execution in week 3 of 2016, quickly performing a conceptual brief and beginning the conceptual and basic design simultaneously.
 In fact, certain scope IDs allowed NNE to design flexibly, focusing on the basic design and enabling them to skip portions of the conceptual design, saving the customer time and money.

-“There was a close collaboration between the user organisation and the NNE team, which ensured timely and effective project execution.”
+“There was a close collaboration between the user organization and the NNE team, which ensured timely and effective project execution.”

 Knowing that alignment was key, NNE made decision points with the project’s steering group and kept everyone from top management down informed of the project’s status with a detailed road map.